brighton-flemming/Final-Project/README.md

 The news section displays the latest news articles based on the selected category or search query.
 The news articles are dynamically fetched from the News API and displayed on the page.
 Each news article includes a title, description, source, and publication date.

 # Footer
-The footer section displays the name of the developer, "BrightonFlemming".
+The footer section displays the name of the developer, "Brighton Flemming".

 # API Integration
 The web page integrates with the News API to fetch the latest news articles.
 The following API endpoints are used: